asiflhr/next-tailwindcss-defaultTheme/README.md

 ## Contributing

 Contributions are always welcome!
-Contact for contributing to make this library awesome, and make available to help others
+Contact for contributing to make this library awesome, and make available to help others.
-Email: asif88383@gmail.com
+See `contributing.md` for ways to get started.

 ![App Screenshot](https://www.marham.pk/healthblog/wp-content/uploads/2018/01/help-1.jpg)